coleenquadros/configuration/README.md

 - `aws_secret_access_key` - The secret access key.
 - `aws_region` - The name of the queue's AWS region.
 In addition, for each queue defined under `queues`, a key will be created and will contain the queue url.
 The key is the value defined in `key`.

+#### Manage DynamoDB tables via App-Interface (`/openshift/namespace-1.yml`)

+DynamoDB tables can be entirely self-serviced via App-Interface.

+In order to add or update a DynamoDB table, you need to add them to the `terraformResources` field.

+- `provider`: must be `dynamodb`
+- `account`: must be one of the AWS account names we manage.
+Current options:
+  - `app-sre`
+  - `osio`
+- `identifier` - a name of the group of resources to create (or update)
+  - Does not affect names of tables.
+  - Will be used as the name of the IAM user that will be created.
+- `output_resource_name`: name of Kubernetes Secret to be created.
+  - `output_resource_name` must be unique across a single namespace (a single secret can **NOT** contain multiple outputs).
+  - If `output_resource_name` is not defined, the name of the secret will be `<identifier>-<provider>`.
+    - For example, for a resource with `identifier` "my-table" and `provider` "dynamodb", the created Secret will be called `my-table-dynamodb`.
+- `specs`: list of table specifications to create:
+  - `defaults`: path relative to [resources](/resources) to a file with default values.
+Note that it starts with `/`.
+[Current options:](/resources/terraform/resources/)
+  - `tables`: list of tables to create according to the defined defaults:
+    - `key` is the key to be added to the Secret
+    - `value` is the name of the table to create

+Once the changes are merged, the DynamoDB table will be created (or updated) and a Kubernetes Secret will be created in the same namespace with all relevant details.

+The Secret will contain the following fields:
+- `aws_access_key_id` - The access key ID.
+- `aws_secret_access_key` - The secret access key.
+- `aws_region` - The name of the queue's AWS region.
+In addition, for each table defined under `tables`, a key will be created and will contain the table name.
+The key is the value defined in `key`.

 ### Manage Slack User groups via App-Interface